 Try to slide your puck into scoring positions.
 Only the farthest puck(s) of the same color will count.
 You can also knock pucks off the table.

-And, a bonus is that your partner can offer some guidance from the other side.
+And, in team shuffleboard, a bonus is that your partner can offer some guidance from the other side.

 After you agree on the score for that round, the next team begins their turn, shooting from their side of the table.